In order to best plan your trip to Budapest, check your dates of stay with regard to public holidays in Hungary.

 Public holidays in Hungary in chronological order:

-April 18 in 2022 and April 10 in 2023.
+April 1st in 2024.
 This celebration in Hungary is marked by a long-time tradition: boys sprinkle perfume on young girls to bring them happiness.
-They receive a small gift in return, often an Easter egg or silver coin. -
+They receive a small gift in return, often an Easter egg or silver coin.

-Monday, June 6 in 2022 and Monday, May 29 in 2023, are public holidays in Hungary which is a Roman Catholic country. -
+Monday, May 20 in 2024 is public holidays in Hungary which is a Roman Catholic country.

 Many celebrations take place in Budapest all day (see their full program in our article ‘Budapest in August’ on this link).

-October 23th 2022 and 2023: Celebration of the Insurrection of 1956 against the totalitarian yoke of the USSR.
+• October 23rd 2024: Celebration of the Insurrection of 1956 against the totalitarian yoke of the USSR.
 This ‘celebration of revolution in Hungary’ commemorates the beginning of the uprising of the population of Budapest in the face of Soviet repression.
 This attempt at revolution, which lasted from October 23 to November 10, 1956, was crushed with the invasion by the Soviet army.

-November 1st: All Saints Day – Tuesday 1st in 2022 and Wednesday, 1st in 2023.
+• November 1st: All Saints Day – Wednesday, 1st in 2023 and Friday, 1st in 2024.
 It is an important date in Hungary, a country of Catholic tradition, where Christians celebrate the feast of all saints.

 The vast majority of shops and activities will be closed.
 Some museums will be open and others closed: check their respective websites.